atakane/sample-self-service/README.md

 * To use Remote App Update feature update your [`config/project.rau.json`](https://github.com/smartface/sample-file-manager/blob/master/config/project.rau.json) You can unleash your app's power by reading [Remote App Update Guides](https://smartface.atlassian.net/wiki/display/GUIDE/Remote+App+Update+Guides)
 * Integrate your EBS rest services to MCS custom connectors, and relay from there.

+## Dependencies

+This repository depends on [smartface.io](https://smartface.io) runtime.
+You need to clone this repository inside a [**Smartface.io Cloud IDE Workspace**](https://cloud.smartface.io/Home/Index)

+## Need Help?

+Please [submit an issue](https://github.com/smartface/sample-self-service/issues) on GitHub and provide information about your problem.

 ## Support & Documentation & Useful Links
 - [Guides](https://www.smartface.io/guides)
 - [API Docs](https://docs.smartface.io)
 - [Smartface Cloud Dashboard](https://cloud.smartface.io)
 - [Download Smartface On-Device Emulator](https://smf.to/app) (Works only from your device)

+## Code of Conduct
+We are committed to making participation in this project a harassment-free experience for everyone, regardless of the level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, or nationality.
+Please read and follow our [Code of Conduct](https://github.com/smartface/sample-self-service/blob/master/CODE_OF_CONDUCT.md).

+## License

+This project is licensed under the terms of the MIT license.
+See the [LICENSE](LICENSE) file.